 Gum disease is the most common mouth problem for people with diabetes.
-But diabetes also puts you at risk for other mouth problems, because it reduces your ability to fight infections and high blood sugar makes it easier for germs and bacteria to grow in your mouth.
+But diabetes also puts you at risk for other mouth problems, because it reduces your ability to fight infections, and high blood sugar makes it easier for germs and bacteria to grow in your mouth.

 Thrush, a type of fungal infection, is more common in people who have diabetes, especially those who smoke or wear dentures.
 Thrush causes white or red patches in the mouth that can feel sore or burn.
-Having thrush can also make it hard to swallow and affect how your food tastes.
+Having thrush can also make it hard to swallow and affects how your food tastes.

 If you have any symptoms of thrush, see your doctor or dentist.
 You may need to take an antifungal medication to treat it.
 You should also avoid smoking, maintain good blood sugar control, and if you wear dentures, remove and clean them daily.